 - 1. Click on 'Add' - 2.
-There appears a popup window where you select a particular document. - 3.
+A popup window appears where you select a particular document. - 3.
 Click on 'Open' and the document is added to the project.

 Figure 19: Project - Document actions

 When a document is added to the project, it appears in the overview.
 Other document actions are view document, save document and delete document.